skeeto/skeeto.github.com/_posts/2025-04-04-Lessons-learned-from-my-first-dive-into-WebAssembly.markdown

 }
 ```

-To compile to WASM (32-bit) with Clang, we use the `--target=wasm32`:
+To compile to Wasm (32-bit) with Clang, we use the `--target=wasm32`:

     $ clang -c --target=wasm32 -O example.c

-The object file `example.o` is in WASM format, so WABT can examine it.
+The object file `example.o` is in Wasm format, so WABT can examine it.
 Here's the output of `wasm2wat -f`, where `-f` produces output in the
 "folded" format, which is how I prefer to read it.